iqual-ch/iq_multidomain_extensions/README.md

 ## Upgrade from 2.x
 With Drupal 10, domain_site_settings and domain_theme_switch are deprecated and are replaced by domain_config.
 This causes breaking changes.
-- Upgrade to 2.9.y and run update hooks.
+- Upgrade to 2.5.y and run update hooks.
 This will convert favicons and robotstxt settings to use domain_config.
 - Recreate theme selection per domain at /admin/appearance if iq_multidomain_domain_theme_switch was used before.
-- Deinstall domain_site_settings and domain_theme_switch
+- Remove domain_site_settings and domain_theme_switch from the project
 - Upgrade to 3.x

 ### Theme per domain